calstarProjects/stellarClient/README.md

 Pull requests are welcome, but subject to a review by  moderators.
 For major changes, please open an issue first to discuss what you would like to change.

 Please make sure to update tests as appropriate.

+Also, Stellar Client is meant to be a learning repo.
+Please, try your best not to use ai here.
+If you do, please at least make sure you know how the code works.
+This is all a collective learning experience, and using ai goes against that ideal.
+Thanks!

 ## License